AlibabaCloudDocs/waf/intl.en-US/Quick Start/Quick start.md

     -   If you configure a proxy, such as Anti-DDoS Pro, Anti-DDoS Premium, or CDN, before WAF, go to the console of the proxy service and change the back-to-origin address of the proxy to the CNAME address assigned by WAF.
 This way, WAF receives the requests destined for your website.

-        For more information, see [Deploy WAF and Anti-DDoS Pro together](/intl.en-US/Website Access/Connect cloud services to WAF/Deploy WAF and Anti-DDoS Pro together.md) and [t15558.md\#](/intl.en-US/Website Access/Connect cloud services to WAF/Deploy WAF and CDN together.md).
+        For more information, see [Deploy WAF and Anti-DDoS Pro together](/intl.en-US/Website Access/Connect cloud services to WAF/Deploy WAF and Anti-DDoS Pro together.md) and [Deploy WAF and CDN together](/intl.en-US/Website Access/Connect cloud services to WAF/Deploy WAF and CDN together.md).

 ## Step 3: Configure website protection policies